How to Choose a Headphone Amp [Definitive Guide]

 It all depends on the output impedance of the interface in question.
 Basically you divide the impedance of your headphones by 8, and that resulting number should always be higher than the output impedance of the amp or interface.
 A simple example is the HD600.
 It has an impedance of 300 Ohms.
 Divide that by 8.
 Get 37.5.
 This number should never be less than the output impedance of an amp or interface.
 The Focusrite 2i2’s is around 10, while the Schiit Magni’s is less than 0.1.
 This is why it can drive most headphones without a problem.
 The problem with the K701 is that it’s amp picky, and there are a select few that will work with it.
 The 600’s do well with the Magni, as well as the Bottlehead Crack.
 The K701’s off the top of my head do very well with the Vioelectric V200.

 To answer your question, even with the 1/8th rule in effect, a headphone like the M50 still sounds decent to my ears out of an interface, even though it technically shouldn’t.
-But a headphone like the HD600 as well as the K701 absolutely needs it’s own separate amp.
+But a headphone like the HD600 as well as the K701 absolutely needs its own separate amp.
 What is Headphone Impedance?

 Let me know if that helps!